 The club chef to stay on the safe side and to deliver the sauce at short notice has evolved this short-cut recipe of the famous sauce.

 Oil thickens the sauce, vinegar thins it.
 Changes may make to suit your taste and purpose.
-Extra salt maybe adds to taste.
+Extra salt maybe adds to the taste.

 - In a food processor, place the following: mustard + sugar + salt + pepper + milk.
-Pulse the contents at low speed to get a smooth mixture.
+Pulse the contents at a low speed to get a smooth mixture.

 - Gradually pour in the oil in a trickle through the opening in the lid of the food processor.
 Continue the pulse off and on as you add the oil.